-• Six days before the Jewish Passover, Jesus came back to Bethany and stayed with Lazarus, Mary, and Martha.
-Mary took a costlyand anointed the feet of Jesus. • Though Mary was probably not aware of the significance, her act signified the of Jesus. • Because of the miracle of Lazarus, the Jews were also planning to put him to death (vs. 10).
-Vs. 12 -19-The Triumphal Entry • This is one of the most amazing fulfillments of Old Testament To understand the significance, read Luke 9:51; 19:41-42.
-To further understand the fulfillment of this prophecy it is necessary to read Daniel 9:24-27.
+- Six days before the Jewish Passover, Jesus came back to Bethany and stayed with Lazarus, Mary and Martha.
+Mary took a costly perfume and anointed the feet of Jesus. - Though Mary was probably not aware of the significance, her act signified the burial of Jesus. - Because of the miracle of Lazarus, the Jews were also planning to put him to death (vs. 10).

+Vs. 12-19-The Triumphal Entry

+- This is one of the most amazing fulfillments of Old Testament Prophecy.
+To understand the significance, read Luke 19:41-42. - To further understand the fulfillment of this prophecy it is necessary to read Daniel 9:24-27.
 When Daniel made this prophecy, King Nebuchadnezzar of Babylon had already captured the people of Israel (see map above).
-The date was, 67 years after Daniel had been taken from Palestine Daniel predicted that a decree would be given for the Israelites to return to their homeland and rebuild Jerusalem.
-This was fulfilled in when Artaxerxes Longimanus issued a decree for Jerusalem to be rebuilt. • Daniel prophesied that there would be 69 weeks and the Messiah would be Jewish culture had weeks of days (7 days); weeks of weeks (7 weeks); weeks of months (7 months); and weeks of years (7 years).
+The date was 538 B.C., 67 years after Daniel had been taken from Palestine.
+Daniel predicted that a decree would be given for the Israelites to return to their homeland and rebuild Jerusalem.
+This was fulfilled in 445 B.C. when Artaxerxes Longimanus issued a decree for Jerusalem to be rebuilt. - Daniel prophesied that there would be 69 weeks and the Messiah would be killed.
+Jewish culture had weeks of days (7 days); weeks of weeks (49 weeks); weeks of months (49 months); and weeks of years (49 years).
 This prophecy referred to weeks of years.
-There would be 69 weeks of years or years before the Messiah would be killed.
+There would be 69 weeks of years or 483 years before the Messiah would be killed.
 Artaxerxes gave the edict to rebuild Jerusalem on March 5, 444 B.C.
-The Passion week, Christ's ent into Jerusalem, was on March 30, 33 A.D.
-Daniel's 69 weeks of years would equal 173,855 days.
-This was the exact day that Christ entered Jerusalem on the (Walvoord 226-228). • Therefore, Jesus states in Luke, "If you hadin this day, even you, the things which make for peace!
-But now they have been hidde from your eyes."
+The Passion week, Christ's entry into Jerusalem, was on March 30, 33 A.D.
+Daniel's 49 weeks of years would equal 173,855 days.
+This was the exact day that Christ entered Jerusalem on the Donkey (Walvoord 226-228). - Therefore, Jesus states in Luke, "...If you had known in this day, even you, the things which make for peace!
+But now they have been hidden from your eyes."
 Jesus knew the exact time of Daniel's prophecy.
-Therefore, He would not allow the Jews to take and kill him before this specific date.
+As a result, He would not allow the Jews to take and kill him before this specific date.